Finding small terrarium plants that will fit into the most minute of containers can be a real challenge.

 Here’s a good way to loosely identify closed terrarium plants:

-- They’re tropical plants that enjoy heat and humid conditions.
+- They’re tropical plants that enjoy the heat and humid conditions.

 - They thrive in indirect light.
 You’ll need to keep them out of direct sunlight, so the leaves don’t scorch.